-The fair value of investments categorized as Level 3 investments was \$1,693 as of June 30, 2016 and 2015.
-There were no realized or unrealized gain/losses, purchases or sales reported by the Diocesan Insurance Office during the year ending June 30, 2016 and 2015.
+The fair value of investments categorized as Level 3 investments was \$1,693 as of June 30, 2017 and 2016.
+There were no realized or unrealized gain/losses, purchases or sales reported by the Office during the years ended June 30, 2017 and 2016.
 Due to the limited activity, fair value approximates original cost.